Skip to content

 Safety is always our number one priority.
 Although we can never make the outdoor environment entirely safe there are many steps that can be taken to minimise risk.
 Our team of outdoor activity leaders have many, many years of leadership experience and have received extensive outdoor training.
 Between all of our leaders we have years of military experience, ambulance work or mountain guiding.

-Our principal leadership team are Mountain Leader trained at Plas-y-Brenin (the National Mountain Sports Centre) in North Wales and Winter Skills trained at Glenmore Lodge in Scotland.
+Our principal leadership team are qualified Mountain Leaders trained at Plas-y-Brenin (the National Mountain Sports Centre) in North Wales and Winter Skills trained at Glenmore Lodge in Scotland.
 We regularly update our first aid qualifications and carry the required emergency aid equipment for wilderness situations.
 Some of us have taught or assisted on micro-navigation training courses and all have excellent route finding skills regardless of visibility or weather.

 Additional our experience extends to high altitude mountaineering in several continents, be it summiting 6000+ metre peaks in the Andes, conquering the highest mountains in Africa or completing month long high altitude treks in the Himalayas.